 Zinc - zinc deficiency leads to low concentrations of reduced (non-oxidized) Glutathione, especially in red blood cells.
 This is detrimental to Glutathione metabolism.
 However, high levels of zinc may reduce Glutathione because zinc has a certain toxicity.
 RDI for adults is 8-11 mg.
 Best dietary sources are oysters, beef shanks, chicken legs, pork shoulder and tenderloin, and Alaskan King crab.
 Zinc from beans, legumes and grains has very low bioavailability compared to meat sources.

 Vanadium - this element depends on Glutathione to stay in non-oxidized state and to increase vanadium’s bioavailability.
 It may recycle Glutathione under certain conditions.
 Vanadium is not considered a crucial cofactor and at high levels it may even deplete glutathione due to its toxicity.
 Vanadium’s role in health has not been studied very well, so there is no RDA established.
 Average diet provides 6-18 mcg a day.
 Safe upper limit is 1.8 mg (1,800 mcg).
 Dietary sources are: mushrooms, shellfish, dill, parsley and black pepper.

 Adequate amounts of vitamins C, E, B1, B2, B6, B12, folate, selenium, magnesium and zinc, either from diet or with additional supplementation, are necessary for raising Glutathione levels.

-– N-acetyl-cysteine - is a potent glutathione precursor that is the most commonly used GSH boosting agent in studies on both animals and humans because it is readily available, cheap and acts fast.
+NAC – N-acetyl-cysteine - is a potent glutathione precursor that is the most commonly used GSH boosting agent in studies on both animals and humans because it is readily available, cheap and acts fast.
 It has been available as a drug (Mucomist, Parvolex etc.) and also can be found on the shelves of health food stores marketed as a glutathione booster.